shapeblue/hackerbook/cloudstack/2-dev.md

           -m /export/testing/secondary -f systemvmtemplate-4.11.1-kvm.qcow2.bz2
           -h kvm -o localhost -r cloud -d cloud

+## Configure Environment

+Put the following in your `sudoers` file using visudo etc. to allow processes owned by your user (such as the CloudStack management server) to execute some privileged commands:

+    Cmnd_Alias CLOUDSTACK = /bin/mkdir, /bin/mount, /bin/umount, /bin/cp, /bin/chmod, /usr/bin/keytool, /bin/keytool

+    Defaults:username !requiretty

+    username ALL=(ALL) NOPASSWD:CLOUDSTACK

+Tip: replace `username` with your Linux username.

 ## Building CloudStack

 Noredist CloudStack builds requires additional jars that may be installed from: